undergrad-partner-school

 Non-Need Based

-Non-need-based aid is any type of financial aid given to a student who does not meet the requirements for need-based aid.
-Non-need-based student aid typicaly comes in a form of Direct Unsubsidized Stafford Loans, Graduate PLUS Loans, Parent PLUS Loans, and the Teacher Education Access for College and Higher Education (TEACH) Grant.
+Non-need-based financial aid is any type of financial aid provided to a student who does not meet the criteria for need-based aid.
+The most popular forms of non-need-based financial aid for students are loans and grants, like Direct Unsubsidized Stafford Loans, Graduate PLUS Loans, Parent PLUS Loans, and the Teacher Education Access for College and Higher Education (TEACH) Grant.

 Open Applications